-Investigators scramble to determine who shot down flight MH17By Asian Correspondent Jul 18, 2014 7:21PM UTC
+Investigators scramble to determine who shot down flight MH17By Asian Correspondent Staff Jul 18, 2014 7:21PM UTC

 IN BRIEF: 298 people are presumed dead after Malaysia Airlines flight MH17 was shot down over Ukraine in the early hours of this morning.
 Investigators are working to determine who launched the missile.
 The flight left Amsterdam bound for Kuala Lumpur at 8.15pm Malaysian time on Thursday.

 7.39pm: Investigators face a tough task in determining who shot down the jetliner.
 The Ukraine and Russian have blamed each other for bringing down the plane.
 Both the Ukraine and Russian militaries are in possession of the Buk missile system which is suspected to have been used against the plane.